pallets/flask/docs/deploying.rst

 This configuration binds the application to `/yourapplication`.
-If you want the application to work in the URL root you have to work around a lighttpd bug with the `~werkzeug.contrib.fixers.LighttpdCGIRootFix` middleware.
+If you want the application to work in the URL root you have to work around a lighttpd bug with the :class:`~werkzeug.contrib.fixers.LighttpdCGIRootFix` middleware.

 Make sure to apply it only if you are mounting the application the URL root.